Anzi20/WeiDC/README.md

 * `python=3.6`
 * `pytorch=1.7`

-## Downloading BERT and AttenCD
+## Downloading BERT and WeiDC

 In our paper, we use BERT ([paper](https://www.aclweb.org/anthology/N19-1423/)), please download pre-trained BERT-Base Chinese from [Google](https://github.com/google-research/bert) or from [HuggingFace](https://s3.amazonaws.com/models.huggingface.co/bert/bert-base-chinese.tar.gz).

-For AttenCD, you can download our codes to train models.
+For WeiDC, you can download our codes to train models.

 ## Datasets